taitulism/draggables/README.md

 draggables(myElm, {padding: 8});
 ```

-> The padding options are for dealing with draggable elements that are also resizable (by grabbing their corners/edges).

 Returns a `Draggables` instance:
 ```js
 const d = draggables();
 ```

 It has the following methods:

 ### **.enable() / .disable()**